suiluj/chordpro-song-book/data/input/song-sections/README.md

 # Song sections

-Import you chordpro and pdf files in different subfolders for each section
+Scripts will generate a song book from chordpro song files and pdf song files which will be included in a latex document.

-## Example
+## Example folder structure

-- songs/sections
+- data/input/songs-sections
-  - church songs
+  - church songs (will be name of section in songbook)
-    - chordpro
+    - chordpro-songs
       - <chordprosongfiles.cho>
-    - pdf
+    - pdf-songs
       - <pdfsongfiles.pdf>

 ## Explanation